AverageMarcus/blog/src/posts/2021-08-10-job-hunting-hiring-during-a-pandemic.md

 ## Have a single contact person

 I noticed that there was the vast number of different people that were involved in the whole interviewing process.
 It wasn’t uncommon to interact with a technical recruiter, the hiring manager and multiple different people from various teams.
-Having a single person to contact if needed and knowing that from the start goes a long way to reliving some stress on the candidates side.
+Having a single person to contact if needed and knowing that from the start goes a long way to relieving some stress on the candidates side.

 ## Scheduling is hard